Music Therapy for Chronic Pain Management (6 credits)

 4) Be able to collaborate with health professionals in an effective way.

 1 hour: Background, Theory and History of Music Therapy in Pain Management

 We’ll discover where pain management is situated historically and theoretically in relation to music therapy and the therapeutic models that you are most familiar with.

 1 hour: Pain management interventions that work!
 We’ll discover step-by-step how to work with specific therapeutic goals and objectives through performing, composing, improvising and listening in relation to a wide range of situations including individuals, groupwork, non-verbal somatic communication and working with all ages across the entire life cycle.

 1.5 hours Q&A and Wrap up Evaluate by feedback form

 CBMT Domain areas:

-3. Coordinate treatment with other professionals and/or family, caregivers, and personal network when appropriate.
+(II.D.3) Collaborate with other professionals and/or family, caregivers, and personal network to design interdisciplinary treatment programs

 Joel Kroeker’s Ted Talk: